shivkumar98/OCP-Java-Examples/src/review_questions/chapter_4/attempt_1/README.md

 My answer: A - this does not print anything, B - i don't think so, C -  no all elements get filtered out!
 D - no, E - no, F - yes, G - no

 **F**

+Correct answer: F - the terminal operation must be the last statement so only C, E and F would be valid.
+E is out as it would be infinite.
+C is invalid as all elements would be filtered out and it will run infinitely!

 <br>